BendyLand/zclip/README.md

 ## Security & Privacy Notes

-    Clipboard contents are stored in memory and can be persisted to disk in plain text (/tmp/zclip.db).
+ - Clipboard contents are stored in memory and can be persisted to disk in plain text (/tmp/zclip.db).
-    If you copy secrets, be aware they may linger there.
+ - If you copy secrets, be aware they may linger there.

-    /tmp is a shared directory; default file modes are governed by your umask.
-    Consider relocating the socket/DB to a private runtime dir for multi-user systems.
+ - Consider relocating the socket/DB to a private runtime dir for multi-user systems.

 ## License